PHPCSStandards/PHPCSStandards.github.io/wiki/Customisable-Sniff-Properties.md

 tabIndent               | bool  | false   | 2.0.0
 ignoreIndentationTokens | array | -       | 1.4.8

-> Note: All properties are inherited from the [Generic.WhiteSpace.ScopeIndent] (#genericwhitespacescopeindent) sniff.
+> Note: All properties are inherited from the [Generic.WhiteSpace.ScopeIndent](#genericwhitespacescopeindent) sniff.

-See the [Generic.WhiteSpace.ScopeIndent] (#genericwhitespacescopeindent) sniff for an explanation of all properties.
+See the [Generic.WhiteSpace.ScopeIndent](#genericwhitespacescopeindent) sniff for an explanation of all properties.

 ```xml
 <!-- Tabs should represent 4 spaces. -->